rackspace-cookbooks/cookbook-cloudmonitoring/README.md

     node.default['rackspace_cloudmonitoring']['agent']['plugins']['bar_book'] = 'foo_dir'

-## LWRP Usage
+## Resource Provider Usage

-This cookbook exposes LWRPs to operate on Monitoring API objects at a lower level.
+This cookbook exposes Resource Providers (RPs) to operate on Monitoring API objects at a lower level.
-Direct interaction with LWRPs is not required when using the monitors.rb argument hash method.
+Direct interaction with RPs is not required when using the monitors.rb argument hash method.
-General precedence for the LWRPs are:
+General precedence for the RPs are:

 ```
 Alarm